-The Twelve Days of Christmas are the dozen days in the liturgical calendar of the Western Church between the celebration of the birth of the Christ Child (Christmas Day, December 25) and the coming of the Magi to visit at his house in Bethlehem (Epiphany, January 6).
+The Twelve Days of Christmas are the dozen days in the liturgical calendar of the Western Church between the celebration of the birth of the Christ Child (Christmas Day, December 25) and the coming of the Wise Men, or Magi, to visit at his house in Bethlehem (Epiphany, January 6).
 The Eastern Orthodox Church celebrates during Epiphany rather than Christmas Day.
 In Hispanic and Latin American culture, January 6th is observed as Three Kings Day, or simply the “Day of the Kings.”

 Answer: No, the four-week season before Christmas is called Advent, meaning “the coming” of Christ.
 The dozen days following Christmas are the Twelve Days of Christmas, sometimes known as Twelfth Night.
 The Twelfth Night is the holiday which marks the twelfth night of the Christmas Season, the Eve of Epiphany.
 During the Tudor period in England, the Lord of Misrule would run the festivities of Christmas, ending on this Twelfth Night.
 Shakespeare‘s play by the same name was intended to be performed as a Twelfth Night entertainment and was first performed during this time in 1602.

 This festival was particularly popular during the Middle Ages especially in England, where some of the traditions were adapted from older pagan customs.
 Modern Neopaganism celebrates this time.
 This period is also called Yule or Yuletide, which while it serves as an archaic term for Christmastide, hearkens back to earlier German and Norse traditions.

 But wasn’t this song used as a memory aid for catechism by Catholics in England during the period 1558 until 1829, when Parliament finally emancipated Catholicism there, who were prohibited from ANY practice of their faith by law – private OR public — where each gift is a hidden meaning to the teachings of the faith?